 Can you feel it?
 The days getting longer.
 The air feeling warmer.
 Leaves budding on the trees.
-The season may not be here quite yet, but prepare for what needs to come!
+Be prepared for what needs to come!

 Your log home spring maintenance checklist should begin at the top.
 From the roof, then working your way down along the walls, here is what you should look for: